Fundamentals of Variables

 PowerShell allows you to indicate the type of value that a variable must have.
 The formula to indicate the data type of a variable is:

-Based on this formula, start with some square brackets [].
-Add the $ symbol, a name for the variable, and assign a value to it.
+Based on this formula, start with some square brackets: [ and ].
+Inside those brackets, enter the desired type.
+Outside the brackets, add the $ symbol and a name for the variable.
+Optionally, assign a value to the variable.

 A Character

 An application uses various types of symbols such as alphabetical characters, digits, punctuation signs, etc. To indicate that a variable can hold any type of symbol, specify its data type as char.
-You can then assign single or double-quotes to the variable.
-Inside the quotes, provide only one symbol.
+You can optionally assign single or double-quotes to the variable.
+If you decide to initialize the variable, inside the quotes, provide only one symbol.
 Here is an example:

 Gender: M